Inbibo/adonisfx_docs/docs/maya/locators.md

 ## AdnLocatorPosition

 AdnLocatorPosition is the locator for visualizing the position of a single transform node.
-When connected to its corresponding AdnSensorPosition, velocity or acceleration can be visualized via coloring, providing feedback for setting up the deformer.
+When connected to its corresponding AdnSensorPosition, velocity or acceleration can be visualized with a coloring code blue-to-red.

 ### How to use